DanielBrito/learning-languages/README.md

-# learning-languages
+# Learning Languages
-💻 Simple implementations in different programming languages that I'm trying to learn.
+💻 Simple implementations in different programming languages that I'm trying to learn (a little bit).